bcgov/data-publication/pages/faq.md

 + Sources of datasets that are published into the BCGW change during its lifecycle and as such automated replication platforms will need to be updated to meet the new data management configuration.
 It is recommended to engage with DataBC early on when changing a source format as we can move alongside during the development, testing and finalization process.
 + Please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/5/create/31) to change where your dataset is being replicated from.

+### How do I determine the last refresh date for dataset in the BCGW?

++ Depending on the model of the dataset/table in the BCGW, it can be challending to determine this when things are joined together.
+Thus we have built an internal process to derive the last refresh or reload date (some datasets only replicate if changed, others are a full truncate and load).
++ This process then writes to the BC Data Catalogue and populates via a rest endpoint to the `last_modified` field at the resource level where it has a matching Object Name (`object_name`) populated.
++ This field you can see via the catalogue API and currently working to make visible on the UI.
+    + See the [API common calls page](https://bcgov.github.io/data-publication/pages/dps_bcdc_api_w_common_calls.html) for examples of using `package_show` to show all metadata fiedls as well as other calls.

 -------------------------------------------------------